gvanastasov/aoc-engine/README.md

 ```
 > Note: SESSION is the value of your session cookie once you authenticate towards AOC (in any browser)

+> Note: CACHE_INPUT will store the input locally in .txt file.
+REMINDER: due to copy write, input is not allowed for distrubtion as well, so make sure you have a .gitignore (or whatever VCS you use) for `input.txt`.
 4. Create a day runner

 ```js